Liokindy/DeluxeBench/README.md

 1. Download the [latest release](https://github.com/Liokindy/SFDItemTool/releases).

 2. Use a terminal and run `SFDItemTool.exe`, or use a pre-created `.bat` file (only in Windows).

+> [!NOTE]
+> All files are read and written to the tool's "save directory".
+The path to it should be similar to `C:\Users\user\AppData\Roaming\LOVE` in Windows or to `~/.local/share/love/` in Linux.
+This folder will only be created automatically when you run the tool with an action, even if no files are processed.
+>
+> The Windows release contains a shortcut that will point to it.

 ### Options